macedojleo/vagrant-wildfly/readme.md

 # Access Administration Console CLI

- - To access the WildFly Administration Console from the command line you can use the /opt/wildfly/bin/jboss-cli.sh script using the option --connect
+To access the WildFly Administration Console from the CLI you can use the **/opt/wildfly/bin/jboss-cli.sh** script with the option --connect

  ```
  $ cd /opt/wildfly/bin/